FrancisCrickInstitute/network_invsync/README.md

 ```

 ... where:<br />
 *dXNlcm5hbWU6cGFzc3dvcmQ=* is a Base64 encoding of the actual string *username:password*.
-Go to https://www.base64encode.org/<br />
+Go to https://www.base64encode.org/ and change to valid ISE ERS Credentials.<br />

 - Where the *-s* (Post-to-Slack) CLI argument is passed, expectation is there is a *slack_network_auto.json* [5] file in *network_config* folder.
 This defines the OAUTH_TOKEN and CHANNEL required to post to your Slack environment.
 Expected format is: